tbirrell/Laravel-Storage-AutoFix/README.md

 # Laravel Storage Auto Fix

-This package adds an Artisan command to handle the `Permission Declined` error that usually occurs on the `storage/logs` directory.
+This package adds an Artisan command to handle the `Permission Denied` error that usually occurs on the `storage/logs` directory.

 ### Install